seandroid-analytics/seal/README.md

 ## License
 Copyright 2015 Filippo Bonazzi

-SEAL is licensed under the Apache License 2.0 (see LICENSE)
+SEAL is licensed under the Apache License 2.0 (see LICENSE).

+SEAL is an open source project being developed at Aalto University as part of the [Intel Collaborative Research Institute for Secure Computing (ICRI-SC)](http://www.icri-sc.org).